-- arrive at the time you are allocated, if applicable, to prevent any unnecessary waiting or congregating of vehicles - all cattle, deer, sheep, goats and pigs must be identified, and movements recorded and reported, in accordance with the relevant legislation - leave 'disease' where it is by following good biosecurity measures every time you leave a premises with livestock - ensure that you know the signs of notifiable diseases in animals and, if in doubt, seek veterinary advice as soon as possible - do not come on to the premises with clothes or a livestock vehicle (including a vehicle used to pull a trailer) contaminated with mud or other farm contamination - facilities are provided for you to cleanse and disinfect your boots, and scrub your hands.
+- arrive at the time you are allocated, if applicable, to prevent any unnecessary waiting or congregating of vehicles - all cattle, deer, sheep, goats and pigs must be identified, and movements recorded and reported, in accordance with the relevant legislation

+- leave 'disease' where it is by following good biosecurity measures every time you leave a premises with livestock - ensure that you know the signs of notifiable diseases in animals and, if in doubt, seek veterinary advice as soon as possible - do not come on to the premises with clothes or a livestock vehicle (including a vehicle used to pull a trailer) contaminated with mud or other farm contamination - facilities are provided for you to cleanse and disinfect your boots, and scrub your hands.
 Use them if you need to - handling animals can spread disease.
-You should wash your hands and clothing / footwear before you leave the premises - cleanse and disinfect your livestock vehicle on-site before leaving, if at all possible - be alert for any signs of disease in animals.
-If there is a suspect case of disease while you are on the premises, be prepared to cooperate with the authorities in implementing the disease control contingency plan - you must either: - $\circ\,$ cleanse and disinfect vehicles / trailers used to transport livestock into the animal gathering or - $\circ~$ before leaving the gathering, complete an undertaking to cleanse and disinfect - destination addresses must always be that of the gathering being moved to and not the final / end destination - all livestock must be fit for the intended journeys both into and from the gathering. - in addition to livestock needing to be fit to travel, livestock will be considered unfit to be at an animal gathering if they are: - $\circ\,$ lame - ∘ injured - $\circ~$ ill, infirm or fatigued - $\circ$ diseased - likely to give birth
+You should wash your hands and clothing / footwear before you leave the premises - cleanse and disinfect your livestock vehicle on site before leaving if at all possible - be alert for any signs of disease in animals.
+If there is a suspect case of disease while you are on the premises, be prepared to cooperate with the authorities in implementing the disease control contingency plan - you must either: - $\circ\,$ cleanse and disinfect vehicles / trailers used to transport livestock into the animal gathering or - $\circ\,$ before leaving the gathering, complete an undertaking to cleanse and disinfect - destination addresses on the AML1 (sheep and goats), AML24 (deer) or eAML2 haulier summary sheet (pigs) must always be that of the gathering the animals are being moved to and not the final / end destination - in addition to livestock needing to be fit to travel, livestock will be considered unfit to be at an animal gathering if they are: - $\circ \ \text{lame}$ - \circ injured - ill, infirm or fatigued - $\circ \ \text{diseased}$ - $\circ~$ likely to give birth